 Chiquito Pass Trail is a 4.5 mile moderately trafficked out and back trail located near Oakhurst, California that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from May until November.
+The trail is primarily used for hiking and is best used from May until November.
 Dogs are also able to use this trail.

 Our family took this hike to enjoy an outdoor activity on a very hot day.
 The trailhead was easy to find: 20 miles on the paved Beasore Road from Bass Lake, then a left at 5So4 for 3 more miles on dirt road (approx an hour drive from Bass Lake).
 The trail was easy to follow and well shaded, and I would say it was 15 degrees cooler than Bass Lake (30 degrees cooler than Fresno), so it served the purpose.
 It was very scenic even under extreme drought conditions: there was some water in the creek that we saw/crossed a couple times and the lake appeared to be full, however uninviting for a dip as it was covered in debris (redwood droppings?).
 It was mostly uphill toward the lake and mostly downhill coming back.
 I wasn't quite acclimated to the elevation and had to take it slow on the way up.
 The quality of the trail is what you would expect hiking in the Sierras; You have to watch your footing especially downhill on the way back, and the trail is pretty dusty/dirty which comes with the territory.

 Just took this trail today sounded very adventurous the trail was marked and well in the beginning in the upper parts of the trail we found patches of snow which made it hard to follow the trail but were able to look on the map and find the lake the lake was beautiful partially frozen but just excellent to look at and well worth the hike recommend this hike for any skill level although beginners should take their time and take several rest stops I would recommend this and plan on doing this trail several times